 One of the advantages of purchasing from a market is that the produce found is usually younger, more tender, and of course fresher.
 Those qualities lead to this simple recipe for sautéed beet greens that focuses on one simple great ingredient that could easily be discarded.

 The beet greens are very tinder and their life in the refrigerator can be short.
 Optimally this is lunch on market day.
 Recently, I fired up the grill soon after I got home from the market.
 I chopped off the beet greens and sat them aside.
 I peeled the beets and roasted them on the grill with some sausages.
-When the beets and sausages were ready, I quickly sautéed the greens one or two minutes making a great meal for a beautiful spring day.
+When the beets and sausages were ready, I quickly sautéed the greens for one or two minutes making a great meal for a beautiful spring day.

 The key to this dish is the fresh greens and using the best olive oil you have.
+It makes a wonderful side dish to any of my Italian meatball recipes.

-In this dish you are going to remove the thicker part of the stems including the tougher part between the leaves.
+In this dish, you are going to remove the thicker part of the stems including the tougher part between the leaves.
 Then wash the leaves very well with a complete soak.
 Dirt really wants to stick to those leaves.
 Dry them very well before cooking.

 - 1 bunch beet greens, Remove stems, wash very well, chop biggest leaves, pat dry.